KnIfER/PolymPic/readme.md

-Here is PolymiumPic, the currently fully opensourced part of the pro-project PolymPic.
+Here presents PolymiumPic, the currently fully opensourced part of the pro-project PolymPic.

 Just like chrome, it is a fantastic web browser + a PDF viewer.